okd-project/okd/FAQ.md

 ## Can I run a single node cluster?

-Currently, single-node cluster installations cannot be deployed directly by the installer.
-There must be at least 3 control nodes and 2 compute nodes.
-You may have luck with Charo Gruver's [OKD 4 Single Node Cluster instructions](https://cgruver.github.io/okd4-single-node-cluster/).
+Currently, single-node cluster installations cannot be deployed directly by the 4.7 installer.
+This is a [known issue](https://github.com/openshift/okd/blob/master/KNOWN_ISSUES.md).
+Single-node cluster installations do work with the 4.8 nightly installer builds.

+As an alternative, if OKD version 4.7 is needed, you may have luck with Charo Gruver's [OKD 4 Single Node Cluster instructions](https://cgruver.github.io/okd4-single-node-cluster/).
 You can also use [Code Ready Containers (CRC)](https://www.okd.io/crc.html) to run a single-node cluster on your desktop.

 ## What to do in case of errors?
 If you experience problems during installation you *must* collect the bootstrap log bundle, see [instructions](https://docs.okd.io/latest/installing/installing-troubleshooting.html)